Skip to main content

 Drink bottled or boiled water

-Tap water in Kazakhstan may not be safe for consumption.
-Stick to bottled or boiled water to avoid waterborne illnesses.
+Tap water in Kazakhstan isn't reliably safe to drink.
+Stick with bottled or boiled water to avoid waterborne illness.

 HIGH